dasch-swiss/dsp-js-lib/design-documentation.md

 ### Endpoints

 An `Endpoint` offers methods to communicate with DSP-API.
-At the current state, two main groups of endpoints have been implemented:
+Three main groups of endpoints have been implemented:

 - `SystemEndpoint`: communication with DSP-API system endpoint: `HealthEndpoint`
 - `AdminEndpoint`: communication with DSP-API admin endpoint: `UsersEndpoint`, `GroupsEndpoint`, `ProjectsEndpoint`, `PermissionsEndpoint`